gilbertdyer2/UnityDrawingRecognition/README.md

 	```
 	*(Alternatively, calling GetMatch() on mouse up and implementing ClearDrawing() separately supports multi-stroke drawings and consistently tracks the current match during runtime.)*

-After this, you should be able to draw on-screen, clear the drawing, and view what matches are found to your drawings through the debug log's output.
+After this, you should be able to draw on-screen, clear the drawing, and view the matches that are found to your drawings through the debug log's output when the GetMatch() is pressed.

-The rest of the setup is mostly dependent on the project you implement this to.
-From here, you could add your own libraries of custom characters (explained further below), or add support for player-sided custom character creation during runtime through the AddDrawingToLib() method.
+The rest of the setup is dependent on the project you implement this to.
+From here, you could add your own libraries of custom characters (explained further below), or even add support for player-sided custom character creation during runtime through the AddDrawingToLib() method.

 ### Creating Custom Libraries and Characters
 A large feature this project aims to support is the the ability to store prefabricated libraries of custom drawings/characters that are accessible during runtime.
-Prefabbed libraries are structured as initializer methods that load their stored characters onto an input character library.
-You can view the included initializers near the bottom of the 'DrawingRecognition' script for reference.
+In the DrawingRecognition script, prefabbed libraries are structured as initializer methods that load their stored characters onto an input character library.
+You can view the included initializers near the bottom of the script for reference.

 Before creating a custom library, it is first recommended to set up a hotkey to 'PrintCurCharacter()'.
-This copies a code snippet to your clipboard that stores the current drawing and initializes it as a character when ran in an initializer.
+This copies a code snippet to your clipboard that stores the current drawing and initializes it as a character when pasted into and ran in an initializer.

 Next, you'll need to create an empty initializer method in the DrawingRecognition script to paste this into. (shown below)
 ```c#